Yellow Dog Flyfishing Yellow Dog Flyfishing Destinations

 Food and Beverages

-Breakfast is typically brought aboard the boat each morning and is supplied by local families with local delicacies such as meat or fruit empanadas.
-Copious amounts of hot coffee, juice, water, and milk are all available to enjoy while cruising to the targeted fishing areas each morning.
+Breakfast is typically brought aboard the boat each morning and is local food like empanadas, gallo pinto, and other traditional delicacies.
+Copious amounts of hot gourmet coffee, juice, and water are all available to enjoy while cruising to the targeted fishing areas each morning.
+There are also always various cut tropical fruits onboard.
 Hot lunch is usually enjoyed at one of any number of local fisherman’s houses to help support the local economy followed by a siesta during the heat of the day.
+Dinner is on-site at the camp, and is a mix of local and international cuisine prepared with love by a rotating staff from the local community.

 Typical Length of Stay

 The total time in Costa Rica is eight (8) nights / nine (9) days.
 The time at the Jungle Tarpon Reserve is six (6) nights / six (6) fishing days, with fishing consisting of five (5) full days and two (2) half days.
 Anglers overnight in San Jose upon arrival before the drive to the Jungle Tarpon Reserve and again afterwards before departing Costa Rica.
 Additional days in Costa Rica and transfers or extensions to this trip can be arranged.
-Combination trips with tarpon fishing on the Rio Colorado in northeastern Costa Rica can also be arranged.
+Combination trips with tarpon fishing on the Rio Colorado in northeastern Costa Rica, machaca float trips, and even a variety of saltwater species on the Pacific can also be arranged.
 Please contact Yellow Dog for more details or customized itinerary options.

 Non-Angling Activities and Options